On the 1-3-5 conjecture and related topics: Proof of Theorem

-$f_1$ and $f_2$ constitute a spinor genus while another spinor genus in this genus contains $f_3$.
+Note that $f_1$ and $f_2$ constitute a spinor genus while another spinor genus in this genus contains $f_3$.
 Using the methods from \cite{EHH}, one may easily deduce that $2\Z^2$ is the only spinor exceptional square class of this genus and it is clearly that $2$ is the only anisotropic prime.
 For any $n\in\Z^+$, the odd number $16n-3$ can be represented by the genus of $x^2+y^2+32z^2$.
-Thus, by Lemma \ref{Lem2.3}, if $n$ is large enough then $16n-3=a^2+b^2+32c^2$ for some $a,b,c\in\Z$ and hence
+Thus, by Lemma \ref{Lem2.3}, if $n$ is large enough then $16n-3=a^2+b^2+32c^2$ for some $a,b,c\in\Z$ with $2\nmid a$ and $2\mid b$.
+Clearly, $b/2$ is odd.
+Without loss of generality, we may assume that $b/2\eq 2n-a\pmod4$.
+Note that